-EA SPORTS have already unveiled Manchester United’s iconic striker Eric Cantona as the game’s first legend card in Ultimate Team, and now we’ve got some predictions for FIFA 21 ICONs to go with it.
+EA SPORTS unveiled Manchester United’s iconic striker Eric Cantona as the game’s first legend card in Ultimate Team, and now we’ve got some rating predictions for the rest of the new ICONs in FIFA 21.

 Xbox One, PlayStation 4, and PC players will be looking forward to jumping right into the action for FIFA 21’s launch.
 Before that time, they will also get access to the game via the FIFA 21 beta, EA Access, and the FUT Web App when they come out.

 No matter when you first get to try out the game, though, it could be months before you’re able to afford your first ICON card in-game.